 Sonia Boue has a performative and responsive visual arts practice.
 She is also a writer.

-Situated between her studio, and online spaces, Boué’s practice encompasses many forms to articulate a concern with home and the domestic as metaphors for exile and displacement.
-This touches both on the historic and the contemporary, and is often autobiographical.
+Situated between her studio, and online spaces, Boué’s practice has encompassed many forms to articulate a concern with home and the domestic as metaphors for exile and displacement.
+This has touched both on the historic and the contemporary, and has often been autobiographical.
 She is also at the forefront of neuro-inclusive participatory arts practice in the UK.

 Expansive and eclectic research enables her to create layered responses in paint, film, photography, assemblage, installation and performance; the boundaries between these forms becomes elastic to arrive at hybrid creations, hinting at an embodied duality.
 Intuitive and process-driven, her work often contains a spirit of improvisation and experimentalism.
 She approaches the interfaces of analogue and digital with a Heath Robinson vigour.

 At the intersection of the visual arts and activism, Sonia generates liminal encounters to arrive at both instantaneous and more considered works.
 Dialogue is activated by sharing visual output across fora, serving as a catalyst for socially-engaged conversations from which to create further responses, rituals, and invocations to creative resistance through making.